...

 toprated

-What is probate in Georgia, and can it be avoided?
+What is probate in Georgia and how long does it typically take?

 What happens if I die without a will in Georgia?